Dsharma2002/Docs-pro/README.md

 # Docs-pro

 Docs inherent supporting real-time collaboration, commenting, threads, editor, and extension.
-Uses Next.js, React.js, and Tailwind.
+Uses Next.js, React.js and Typescript.
+ShadCN and Tailwind for the UI.